 The Indemnification Agreements impose upon the Company the burden of proving that the director or officer is not entitled to indemnification in any particular case.
 The Indemnification Agreements also provide that a director's or officer's rights thereunder are not exclusive of any other rights he or she may have under Delaware law, directors' and officers' insurance, the Amended and Restated Certificate of Incorporation, the Amended By-laws of the Company or otherwise; however, the provisions of the Indemnification Agreements are intended to avoid double payment.
 The Indemnification Agreements provide that to the extent the Company maintains directors' and officers' liability insurance, the indemnitee shall be covered by such insurance to the maximum extent of the coverage available for any director or officer of the Company.
-Notwithstanding the above discussion, all terms and rights under the Indemnification $\mbox{\tt Agreements}$ exist only to the extent permitted by applicable law.
+Notwithstanding the above discussion, all terms and rights under the Indemnification Agreements exist only to the extent permitted by applicable law.
 Approval and ratification of the Indemnification Agreements by the stockholders may reduce the likelihood of stockholder derivative litigation against directors or officers and may discourage or deter stockholders from bringing a lawsuit against directors or officers for breach of their duty, even though such an action, if successful, might otherwise have benefited the Company and its stockholders.
 To the knowledge of the Company there is no threatened or pending action that might result in claims of indemnification under the Indemnification Agreements.

-Section 144 of the Delaware Law provides that no contract between a corporation and one or more of its directors or officers is either void or voidable because such person or persons are parties to such contract if: (i) the material facts as to such director's or officer's interest and as to the contract or transaction are disclosed or known to the Board and the Board in good faith authorizes the transaction by the affirmative vote of a majority of the disinterested directors, even though the disinterested directors constitute less than a quorum; (ii) the material facts as to the director's or officer's interest and as to the contract or transaction are disclosed or known to the stockholders entitled to vote thereon and such contract or transaction is specifically approved in good faith by a vote of the stockholders; or (iii) the contract or transaction is fair to the Company as of the time it is authorized, approved or ratified by the Board or the stockholders.
-If the contract has not been so approved, the contract is not void or voidable if the person asserting the validity of the contract sustains the burden of proving that the contract was just and reasonable to the Company at the time it was authorized.
+Section 144 of the Delaware Law provides that no contract between a corporation and one or more of its directors or officers is either void or voidable because such person or persons are parties to such contract if: (i) the material facts as to such director's or officer's interest and as to the contract or transaction are disclosed or known to the Board and the Board in good faith authorizes the transaction by the affirmative vote of a majority of the disinterested directors, even though the disinterested director's or officer's interest and as to the contract or transaction are though the disinterested director's or officer's interest and as to the contract or transaction are disclosed or known to the stockholders entitled to vote thereon and such contract or transaction is specifically approved in good faith by a vote of the stockholders; or (iii) the contract or transaction is fair to the Company as of the time it is authorized, approved or ratified by the Board or the stockholders.
+If the contract has not been so approved, the contract sustains the burden of proving that the contract was just and reasonable to the Company at the time it was authorized.